flashnuke/deadnet/README.md

 ## Spoofing Router Advertisement Packets (IPv6)
 It is also possible to spoof RA packets in case the network uses IPv4 which does not implement an ARP mechanism. <br/>
-This can be enabled by simply passing `-6, --spoof-ipv6nd`, for example:
+This can be enabled by simply passing `-6, --spoof-ipv6ra`, for example:
 ```bash
 ./arpwarp.py -i eth0 --spoof-ipv6nd
 ```

 ### Setting preflen
 The default (and most commonly used) IPv6 preflen is `64`, in order to set a different one passing `-pl, --set-preflen` should do the trick.

-### Setting default hosts list
-It is possible to pass a default hosts list for the IPv6 ND spoof if the desires targets are not found by the ping scans by simply setting `-sh", --set-hosts` as the filepath to the list.

-# Notes
-* When using `IPv6 ND spoofing`, the hosts list is refreshed every once in a while by pinging the network.</br>Old hosts will remain, and new ones will be appended, so if a ping scan yields no hosts old ones will be targeted anyway.
-* Passing a default IPv4 hosts is not possible (unlike IPv6) since the IPv4 subnet will be poisoned entirely.

 # Mitigation